Intern in London, Dublin, Madrid, Paris or Prague via Padnos International Center's EUSA Programs

 The first step after graduating with a bachelor’s degree in international relations and a minor in Arabic was participating in an internship program through the National Council on U.S.-Arab Relations in Washington, D.C.
 I was placed with a small organization called Arab America.
 I had the opportunity to attend lectures and have discussions with key players in U.S.-Arab relations from the State Department, the Arab League, various embassies, and local organizations.

-After returning from the Basque Country, I have been working for AmeriCorps VISTA in Refugee Resettlement at Bethany Christian Services.
-I truly love and enjoy putting the knowledge I learned from study abroad and at GVSU to use by helping refugees from across the globe.
+After returning from the Basque Country, I worked for AmeriCorps VISTA in Refugee Resettlement at Bethany Christian Services.
+I loved putting the knowledge I learned from study abroad and at GVSU to use by helping settle refugees from across the globe.
 In July 2017, I accepted a long-term position with the American Red Cross as an Account Representative in Atlanta, Georgia.